Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Twisted Calabi-Yau algebras

+This final subsection records some results that are of use for handling finite-dimensional modules over (graded) twisted Calabi-Yau algebras.
+It concludes with a characterization of twisted Calabi-Yau algebras of dimension~0.

 The following result is a type of Serre duality formula.
-More general versions of this result and its corollary for ungraded algebras are given in~\cite[Lemma~4.1]{Keller}, but we include a full proof here for the sake of completeness.
+The idea of the next result and its corollary were extracted from the proof of~\cite[Lemma~4.1]{Keller}.
+We will use the notation $X^* = \RHom_k(X,k) = \Hom_k(X,k)$ below to denote the extension of the $k$-dual to the derived category of $k$-vector spaces.

 \begin{proposition} Let $A$ be a (graded) twisted Calabi-Yau algebra of dimension~$d$, and set $U = \Ext^d_{A^e}(A,A^e)$.
 Let $M$ be a (graded) $(A, B)$-bimodule and $N$ a (graded) $(A, C)$-bimodule, with $M$ finite-dimensional.
 Then there are (graded) quasi-isomorphisms